 The Basin is bounded by faults and contains a number of tectonic features including synclines, faults, and outcrops of basement rocks in the Basin.
 Major faults and synclines are shown in Figure 2-8.
-Outcrops of basement rocks are shown on the geologic maps (Figure 2-2 and Figure 2-5).
+Outcrops of basement rocks are shown on available geologic maps (and Figure 2-5).